Centre Algatech

 Research Projects

-Intertwined Biogenesis of Photosystems I and II: Born Together to Work Together.
+Intertwined Biogenesis of Photosystems I and II: Born Together to Work Together

-Funded by the Czech Science Foundation (project no. 19-29225X), 2019-2023.
+Funded by the Grant Agency of the Czech Republic (EXPRO project no. 19-29225X), 2019-2023.

 Principal investigator: Prof. Dr. Josef Komenda